MekaelWasti/CSCI-2020U---Group-Project/README.md

 2. How to run: step-by-step  information on how one can successfully clone and run your application.
+  Steps:
+    In terminal: git clone https://github.com/MekaelWasti/CSCI-2020U---Group-Project

 3. Other  resources:  any  references  to  other  materials/libraries  that  you  might  have used on your solution.

-4. (Optional) URL to a video demo of your application
+4. (NOT OPTIONAL) URL to a video demo of your application